 Office: Social Sciences and Humanities 2147

-My vision for education is student centered and requires a transition from an instructional to a learning paradigm.
-I strive to empower my students to think critically and creatively about the economic, social, and environmental challenges of our times in an interactive learning environment that extends beyond the classroom.
+My vision of education is student-centered and based on a learning rather than an instructional paradigm.
+I want to empower my students to think critically and creatively about the economic, social, and environmental challenges of our times in an interactive learning environment that extends beyond my lectures.

 ARE 100B: Intermediate Microeconomics (Fall 2017)